SmokedSeaBass/CS510-Robust-Newton-Visualized/README.md

 ---
 ### How to Use
-The easiest method is to use the binary (Windows only) found under the "Releases" tab.
-Otherwise, follow the instructions below to run the program from source.
+Each version in the "Releases" tab above has a Python file `main.py` and a Windows executable `RobustVisualizer.exe`.
+While either of these work, it is *highly* recommended that the Python file is run per the instructions below as it is much faster and more stable (and might not even be supported in the future).
+Once could also run the `main.py` straight from source, however this version is unstable and might not even work.

 #### Instructions
 1. Install Python 3 (verison 3.7 or newer) from [here](https://www.python.org/downloads/).